Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York's games this season have gone over this contest's total of 207.5 points 71 times.
+- New York and its opponents have gone over 207.5 combined points in 71 of 82 games this season.

-- New York has an average point total of 229.1 in its outings this year, 21.6 more points than this matchup's over/under.
+- The average total in New York's outings this year is 229.1, 21.6 more points than this game's over/under.

 - The Knicks' ATS record is 46-36-0 this season.

-- New York has been the favorite in 39 games this season and won 26 (66.7%) of those contests.
+- New York has entered the game as favorites 39 times this season and won 26, or 66.7%, of those games.

-- The moneyline for this contest implies a 66.7% chance of a victory for the Knicks.
+- The sportsbooks' moneyline implies a 66.7% chance of a victory for the Knicks.

+- Miami and its opponents have combined to score more than 207.5 points in 63 of 82 games this season.

+- The moneyline set for this matchup implies Miami has a 37.7% chance of walking away with the win.

 Knicks vs. Heat Over/Under Stats (Regular Season)